maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     20 A(1)=5
     30 A(2)=10

 This program sets aside eleven locations in memory, or slots, that can hold numeric values.
-It then assigns the values 5 and 10 to slots 1 and 2.
+It then assigns the values 5 to slot 1 and 10 to slot 2.
 The rest have not been set, and those slots will contain zeros.

-The index numbers can also be held in variables, or part of any expression.
+The index numbers can also be held in variables, or any other expression.
 For instance, the following code is logically identical to the example above:

     10 DIM A(10)
     15 B=1
     20 A(B)=5
     30 A(B+10-9)=10

 The exact handling of arrays depends on the dialect.
 Some allow a single dimension, while most allow two, and a small number allow three or more.
-RetroBASIC allows any number of dimensions and should properly run code from any of these dialects.
+RetroBASIC allows any number of dimensions and should properly run code from any dialect.
 In those dialects that allow two or more dimensions, single-dimension arrays, like the example above, are sometimes referred to as *vectors*, or in a few occasions, *lists*, while those with two dimensions are sometimes known as *matrixes*, or alternately *tables*.
 When talking about arrays, it is also common to refer to non-array numerical values as *scalars*.

 Two dimensional arrays are fairly common, for instance: